On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Failure of various algorithmic designs and impossibility results

-Consider playing a multi-armed bandit algorithm over the $n$ arms (actions in the game) as the row-player for $T$ rounds, such as EXP3 or any other mirror descent algorithm.
-For the matrix if the column-player plays $y^{(0)}=(1/2,1/2)^\top$ for all rounds, then from the perspective of the multi-armed bandit algorithm, this is just a two-armed stochastic multi-armed bandit instance with Bernoulli arms having means $(1/2,1/2)$.
-In this case the algorithm will pull each arm an equal number of times in expectation.
-However, if the column-player alternatively played $y^{(1)}=\left(\frac{1}{2}+\frac{1}{100\sqrt{T}},\frac{1}{2}-\frac{1}{100\sqrt{T}}\right)$ and the bandit algorithm continued to play both arms equally in expectation, then the bandit algorithm would receive $T/2 - \sqrt{T}/400$ total expected reward, translating to a Nash regret of $\sqrt{T}/400$ since the value of the game $V_A^*=1/2$.
-Since $T$ rounds are not sufficient to discriminate between $y^{(0)}$ and $y^{(1)}$, we can argue that any bandit algorithm will incur $\sqrt{T}$ Nash regret in expectation.
-However, for this same $A$ matrix, our theorem evaluates to $\log(T)^2$ Nash regret.
-We refer the reader to Appendix \ref{appendix:exp3:lower} for a formal proof that leads to this intuition.
+Consider playing an myopic online learning algorithm over the $n$ actions in the game as the row player for $T$ rounds, such as Hedge, FTRL, and OMD.
+By myopic algorithm, we refer to one that updates solely based on the observed reward vector $\mathbf{A}_t e_{j_t}$, without exploiting the structure of the matrix or the information that a specific column $j_t$ was played in round $t$.
+For the matrix $A = $, if the column-player plays $y^{(0)}=(1/2,1/2)^\top$ for all rounds, then from the perspective of the online learning algorithm, this is just a two-armed stochastic multi-armed bandit instance with Bernoulli arms having means $(1/2,1/2)$.
+In this case the algorithm will play each arm an equal number of times in expectation.
+However, if the column-player alternatively played $y^{(1)}=(\frac{1}{2}+\frac{1}{100\sqrt{T}},\frac{1}{2}-\frac{1}{100\sqrt{T}})$ and the algorithm continued to play both arms equally in expectation, then the algorithm would receive $T/2 - \sqrt{T}/400$ total expected reward, translating to a Nash regret of $\sqrt{T}/400$ since the value of the game $V_A^*=1/2$.
+Since $T$ rounds are not sufficient to distinguish between $y^{(0)}$ and $y^{(1)}$, we can argue that any myopic online learning algorithm will incur $\sqrt{T}$ Nash regret in expectation.
+However, for this same $A$ matrix, our algorithms in \Cref{sec:algo,appendix:bandit-feedback} have $\log(T)^2$ Nash regret as our matrix-dependent parameters are constants.
+We refer the reader to Appendix \ref{appendix:exp3:lower} for a formal proof that leads to the following result. \begin{theorem} Under the full-information setting, Hedge, FTRL, OMD or any other myopic online learning algorithm cannot perform better than $\sqrt{T}$ Nash regret and achieve instance-dependent $\text{polylog}(T)$ Nash regret. \end{theorem}